 Brigid Inder- New Zealand (Executive Director)

 Brigid Inder is the Executive Director of the Women’s Initiatives for Gender Justice.
-She has 25 years of experience working in the international justice, human rights and health fields as a strategic leader and activist for women’s human rights and gender equality.
+She has 25 years of experience working in the international justice, human rights and health fields as a strategic leader and advocate for women’s human rights, gender equality and justice.

 The Board members do not receive any remuneration or compensation for their fulfillment of their function.
 The Board members only receive a reimbursement for their expenses.
 The remuneration of the Executive Director is set and approved by the Board.